trailblazer/trailblazer.github.io/gems/operation/2.0/api.md

 layout: operation2
 title: Operation API
 gems:
-  - ["trailblazer", "trailblazer/trailblazer", "2.0"]
+  - ["trailblazer", "trailblazer/trailblazer", "2.0", "1.1"]
 ---

 This document describes Trailblazer's operation API.

+{% callout %}
-The generic implmenentation can be found in the [trailblazer-operation gem](https://github.com/trailblazer/trailblazer-operation).
+  The generic implementation can be found in the [trailblazer-operation gem](https://github.com/trailblazer/trailblazer-operation).
 This gem only provides the pipe and dependency handling.

   Higher-level abstractions, such as form object or policy integration is implemented in the [trailblazer gem](https://github.com/trailblazer/trailblazer).
+{% endcallout %}

 ## Invocation